 My writing has taken off over the last couple of weeks, which is a relief because I was feeling a bit barren and uninspired after the summer hols and obviously needed a good few weeks of thinking time before anything was ready to come out.
 Towards the end of last year I applied for and … Continue reading a sudden break

 I’ve always wanted to visit the great heavenly hall of the Norse gods, so am very honoured to be not only visiting, but reading poetry there this Sunday.
 I wonder if we will be served Sæhrímnir?
 (A boar-like beast cooked & eaten each day in Valhalla, which then appears whole again in the morning.)
 Of course … Continue reading Poetry reading in Valhalla

-I am working on two writing projects at the moment (around the day job, the kids, the endless house-keeping and cooking)…..(‘oh to be a writer, a real writer!’ to quote Katherine Mansfield.)
-One is my next collection of poems and the other is less simple – a project involving over a decade of journals.
-I … Continue reading art will eat itself
+I am working on two writing projects at the moment (around the day job, the kids, the endless house-keeping and cooking)… One is my next collection of poems and the other is less simple – a project involving over a decade of journals.
+I am scanning a whole lot of journal pages from 1999-2012…it will … Continue reading art will eat itself

 One of my favourite poets is American poet Gary Snyder.
 He is described as the ‘poet laureate of deep ecology’ by some and I would agree with that.
 I guess he is a natural fit for me – he studied Zen Buddhism in Japan for years and writes a lot about the human spirit and nature. … Continue reading the trail is not a trail